pss959/EasyMaker3D/PublicDoc/docs/UserGuide/CreatingModels.rst

 The converted model types and their tools are as follows:

+  - A :newterm:`Bent model` bends a model along a circular arc defined by an axis and angle.
+The :ref:`Convert to Bent action <ug-convert-bend>` is used to convert the models and attach the specialized :ref:`Bend Tool
+    <ug-bend-tool>` to let you change the axis and angle.
   - A :newterm:`Beveled model` applies a bevel or other profile to edges of a model.
 The :ref:`Convert to Bevel action <ug-convert-bevel>` is used to convert the models and apply a default bevel.
 The specialized :ref:`Bevel